 We also visited an Iraqi restaurant – a first for me.
 The restaurant specialised in barbequing its fish in a pit in a uniquely Iraqi way.

 I don’t want to give away too much about this wonderful tour as a large part of what I enjoyed was having one interesting and surprising food experience after another.
 But I will say that I did experience saffron ice cream – yet another first for me on this great Dubai food tour.
+I had the best time on this guided tour.

 Dubai Itinerary: Day 2